Learning to Ignore Adversarial Attacks: Adversarial Attacks and Datasets

 The key idea behind the \textsc{AddSent} attack is that the mutations alter the semantics of the query by mutating the named entities and numbers, so that the attack contains words or phrases that are likely confusing to the model without changing the true semantics of the input.
 An example of the \addsent attack is given above.

 The original approach includes an additional step of using crowdsourced workers to filter ungrammatical sentences.
 We do not have access to this manual validation process in all datasets.
-Occasionally, \addsent generates ungrammatical attacks but it nevertheless proves empirically effective in reducing the performance of our models. \para{Datasets.} To evaluate our hypotheses on learning to ignore adversarial attacks, we train and evaluate models on the Multi-Sentence Reading Comprehension (\multirc) \citep{khashabi_looking_2018} and Fact Extraction and VERification (\fever) \citep{thorne_fever_2018} datasets.
+Occasionally, \addsent generates ungrammatical attacks but it nevertheless proves empirically effective in reducing the performance of our models.

+\para{Datasets.} To evaluate our hypotheses on learning to ignore adversarial attacks, we train and evaluate models on the Multi-Sentence Reading Comprehension \cite[\multirc;][]{khashabi_looking_2018} and Fact Extraction and VERification \cite[\fever;][]{thorne_fever_2018} datasets.
 Both are reading comprehension datasets, compatible with the \addsent attack.
 For \multirc, the query consists of a question and potential answer about the document, labeled as true or false, while for \fever it is a factual claim about the document labeled as ``supported'' or ``unsupported''.
 Both datasets include \textit{human rationales}, indicating which tokens are pertinent to assessing the query.
 Table \ref{tab:data} summarizes their basic statistics.

 In modeling these two datasets, we follow standard practice in appending the query to the end of the document with [SEP] tokens.
 We use train/validation/test splits prepared by the ERASER dataset collection \citep{deyoung_eraser_2019}.
 Because we are interested in relative differences between training regimes rather than absolute performance, we subsample the \fever training set to 25\% so that it is comparable to \multirc for the sake of training efficiency.